golemfactory/golem-docs/src/pages/docs/degen/index.md

 {% alert level="info" %}

-Please note that the default examples provided in the Golem Documentation are set up to use an automatically configured APP-KEY and are intended to run on the testnet.
-However, you can adapt these examples to run on the mainnet by implementing the modifications outlined above.
+Please note that the default examples provided in the Golem Documentation are set up to use an automatically configured APP-KEY and are also intended to run on the `testnet`.
+You can adapt these examples to run on the `mainnet` by changing the `payment.network` option to `polygon`.

 {% /alert %}